Clean Water Technologies

 The green movement is influencing natural resource protection.
 As the global temperature rises, adverse effects limit individuals’ access to freshwater sources.
 In answer, ecologists are developing technologies that improve urban water supplies.

-Many engineers and scientists evaluate the Flint Water Crisis while designing their purification devices.
+Many engineers and scientists evaluate the Flint Water Crisis while designing their water purification technologies.
 The systems assess ways to improve public health and well-being by minimizing contamination.
 Before individuals consider the different filtration technologies, they must examine the effects of the Flint Water Crisis.

 What Is the Flint Water Crisis?